MariusSMA/calculator-app/README.md

 ### Attribution

 - The application design is inspired from [Lucia Scott](https://dribbble.com/luciascott) and Google's Calculator app.
+Below in the [Links](#links) section you can access the design file from Figma and check out the work I've done!
 - The functionality and the way the calculator works is inspired from Microsoft's calculator app.

 ### The challenge